 By some estimates, Wicca "appears to be the fastest growing religion in America."
 (1) But what exactly is "Wicca" anyway?
 One scholar writes, "The modern religion of Wicca, otherwise known as Old Religion, Magick, Witchcraft, the Craft, and the Mysteries, is part of the neo-pagan movement."
 (2) In this article I hope to accomplish two things.
 First, I want to outline some of the fundamental doctrines of Wicca; second, I want to offer a biblical critique of those doctrines.

 Let's begin with Wiccan theology.
 Although some Wiccans are devoted exclusively to the Goddess, most worship both the Goddess and the God.
 Raven Grimassi, a Wiccan scholar, has written, "The Source of All Things, also known as the Great Spirit, is generally personified in Wiccan belief as a Goddess and a God."(3).
-See Goddess Worship
+See section on The Goddess

 Interestingly, modern Wicca shares many similarities with the ancient fertility religions of Canaan, religions specifically condemned by God in the Bible.
 (10).
 For instance, the Wiccan Goddess is revered by some as the Queen of Heaven, by others as Astarte.
 (11) But in the Bible, the worship of Ishtar, the queen of heaven, and Astarte, or Ashtoreth, is repeatedly condemned, as is the worship of her consort, known sometimes as Baal, sometimes as Tammuz.
 (12) Thus in Judges 2:11-13 we read: